oddbit/tanam/README.md

 Building a Tanam site is as simple as creating a static HTML website.
 Actually, you can serve a completely static site with Tanam.

 But the real power comes when you create templates for your content types.
-Tanam's template engine will parse and replace variable placeholder and references in your template to create dynamic content that is server side rendered.
+Tanam is using [DustJS](https://github.com/linkedin/dustjs) template engine to parse and replace variables, which allows you to create dynamic content that is server side rendered.
 You can even make arbitrary content lookups and queries from within your template.

 For example, the code below would create a bullet list of three upcoming events.